TUDelft-books/CSBB-textbook/book/Quarter1/Week1_4.md

 ## Discussion Questions

 - What do you think about reflection and learning in a research context?

 - Have you ever started something first by doing and learning from your experiences?
 How did you find this process?

 - Do you have instances in your life where reflection has helped you resolve a problem or learn from an experience?

 - What question are you focusing on for your project?
 Why?

 - What advice for asking questions do you find most valuable and why?

+- How much should you pay attention to emotional needs of the interviewee when asking questions?

 - Listening: what does it mean?
 What does it mean to feel heard?
 What does it mean to hear those around you?

 - How do you feel about not knowing things?
 What is your strategy to deal with uncertainty?

 - Do you have tools you use to help you identify what you don’t know you don’t know?